Dr. Cinthia Piamonteze

 After completing her PhD, she moved to the Advanced Light Source at Lawrence Berkeley National Laboratory (LBNL) in Berkeley, California for her post-doctoral work.
 Initially she investigated metalloproteins making use of x-ray absorption spectroscopy to investigate the valence and site symmetry of metal ions inside active sites in enzymes, for example, those responsible for CO oxidation or reduction of N2 to ammonia.
 Still at ALS, she turned her scientific focus to complex oxides making wide use of x-ray magnetic circular dichroism.

 In 2007 she joined the Paul Scherrer Institute, where she was the scientist responsible for the construction and commissioning of the X-Treme beamline.
-She took an active role in the beamline optics calculation, planning of the construction and budget, as well as the end-station acceptance tests.
+She took an active role in the beamline optics calculation, planning of the construction and budget.

-Currently, she is one of the staff scientists in the X-Treme beamline and develops her own scientific projects besides giving expert support to scientific groups coming to the beamline.
-Her scientific interests include the discovery and investigation of novel properties at the interface between complex oxides in high quality heterostructures and the control of magnetism by electric fields.
-She is a member of beamtime proposal advisory committees and a reviewer for several scientific journals.
+Currently, she is senior staff scientist in PSI.
+Her scientific interests include the discovery and investigation of novel properties at the interface between complex oxides in high quality heterostructure, the control of magnetism by electric fields and the investigation and control of magnetism in low dimensions in van der Waals magnetic systems.

-Cinthia Piamonteze’s main responsibilities are the technical development of the X-Treme beamline as well as scientific and technical support of external users.
+Cinthia Piamonteze’s main institutional responsibilities are the technical development of the X-Treme beamline as well as scientific and technical support of external users.
 She is also a member of different committees inside PSI and international ones.
-She is the chair for the organization of the PSI school for master students, the PSI delegate for the experiment environment workgroup within LEAPS.
-Since 2010 she is in the PSI committee for equal opportunities, which is responsible for proposing projects to support work/life balance, balanced gender representation in natural sciences at PSI, as well as to spark the interest of the young generation in natural sciences.
+She is the PSI delegate for the experiment environment workgroup within LEAPS.
 Since 2019 she is a member of the research committee at PSI (Forschungskommission - FoKo), which, among other tasks, is responsible for reviewing scientific proposals that require PSI funding.

-For an extensive overview we kindly refer you to our publication repository DORA.
+For an extensive overview we kindly refer you to our publication repository DORA or ORCID

 - Magnetic properties of strained multiferroic CoCr2O4: A soft x-ray study, Windsor Y. W., Piamonteze C., Ramakrishnan M. Scaramucci A, Rettig L, Huever J A, Bothschafter E M, Bingham N S, Alberca A, Avula S R V, Noheda B, Staub U. Phys.
 Rev. B 95, 224413 (2017) DOI: 10.1103/PHYSREVB.95.224413